VisuLogic-Benchmark/VisuLogic-Eval/README.md

   url={https://arxiv.org/abs/2504.15279}
 }
 ```
 🎉 Thank you for your interest in VisuLogic!
-We hope this benchmark helps drive advancements in multimodal visual reasoning! 🚀
+We hope this benchmark helps drive advancements in multimodal reasoning! 🚀